 Healthy plants are less susceptible, so make sure they are well spaced and have good air circulation around them.
 Mulch the area to lock in moisture and keep the soil moist.

 Grey, fluffy growth on plants is grey mould, Botrytis cinerea, especially common in damp or humid weather.
-Pores enter plants via damaged tissue, wounds, or open flowers.
+Spores enter plants via damaged tissue, wounds, or open flowers.

 Cut out any affected areas and remove any dead growth on the ground.
 In greenhouses, reduce humidity by ventilating and avoid overcrowding of young plants and seedlings.
 Avoid splashing the leaves when watering.